pyOpenSci/handbook/governance/executive-council.md

 ### Decision-making process

 The topics above require a motion and a vote for approval.
-Motions and approval can be made in Executive Council meetings or asynchronously via email or Slack.
-Motions and votes will be noted in the EC meeting minutes.
+Motions and votes can be made in Executive Council meetings or via email or Slack.
+Motions and votes will be noted in the Executive Council meeting minutes.

-:::{important}
-All decisions made by the Executive Council must align with the legal obligations and policies of pyOpenSci’s fiscal sponsor—[Community Initiatives](https://communityin.org/).
+:::{admonition} Executive Council Approval
+:class: important

+The above governance for the Executive Council was last updated, voted on, and approved on **insert-date-here**.
+All content below this section can be modified as needed and does not require a vote.
 :::

+## Executive Council operations

-## Collaboration between the Executive Director and the Executive Council
+### Collaboration between the Executive Director and the Executive Council

-The Executive Director may request feedback from the Executive Council on significant or public-facing decisions; these types of decisions do not require a formal vote.
-These discussions should occur in the **executive-council** Slack channel to ensure transparency and collaborative input.
+The Executive Director may request feedback from the Executive Council on significant or public-facing decisions; these decisions do not require a formal vote.
+These discussions generally occur in the **executive-council** Slack channel to ensure collaborative input.
 Examples include:

 * Significant public-facing changes to the pyOpenSci website.
-* Decisions impacting staff or human resources (e.g., hiring or termination).
-* Operational policies for staff (unless they carry major financial implications).
+* Operational policies for staff (unless they carry significant financial implications).
 * Strategic decisions about pursuing proposals or writing grants.
 * Substantial changes to pyOpenSci programs.
 * Strategic decisions about pursuing proposals or writing grants.